cnord/doc-security-center/english/05-object-manager.md

 In addition to the user number for the responsible person, it is possible to specify other necessary information: name, position, mobile and home phone numbers, address.

-If the "Display in a private account" field has "Yes", the responsible person will be displayed in the list of responsible persons in the "Personal account" application.
+If the "Display in a private account" field has "Yes", the responsible person will be displayed in the list of responsible persons in the "MyAlarm" application.

 Configure the automatic notification of the responsible person about the need to reclose the site using the "Reclosing" field.
 If the value is "Yes", the responsible person will receive SMS with information about the site that needs to be opened, inspected and taken under protection once the cause of the alarm has been eliminated.